CryptoGreekCafe/kawpow-pool/README.md

-# NOMP KawPoW Algorithm Pool -Neoxa
+# NOMP KawPoW Algorithm Pool - CryptoGreek
 Highly Efficient mining pool for Coins based on KawPoW algo!

-This is opensource mining pool for Neoxa, Please visit [Neoxa](https://www.neoxa.net) for more information
+This is opensource mining pool for kawpow coins, Please visit [Neoxa](https://www.cryptogreek.cafe) for more information

 -------